linventif/Ember-Translation/Lua Modules/Boost/README.md

 For use a boost you need to rensing him into the Permanent weapons section like : boost_health

-Boost Disponible : boost_health : boost_ammor : boost_ammo
+Boost Disponible : boost_health : boost_ammor : boost_ammo : boost_speed